Working in Belgium

 - Purchase the complete Expat Arrivals Belgium Guide (PDF)

 Expats working in Belgium will find themselves in an open economy that punches far above its geographic weight.
 Despite taxes that are generally higher than many other countries, expats have continued looking for work in Belgium to enjoy the high quality of life it offers residents.

 Job market in Belgium

-While the job market is highly competitive in general, many of the English-speaking companies in Belgium are either connected with the European Union or with NATO.
+While the job market is highly competitive in general, many English-speaking companies in Belgium are either connected with the European Union or with NATO.
 These institutions are in themselves extremely competitive and tend to offer attractive employee benefits.